RudyPastel/landlord/README.md

 # landlord
-Decide whether a real-estate investment is profitable
+Decide whether a real-estate investment is profitable.